Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

-Kerry Carpenter -- with a slugging percentage of .324 in his past 10 games (including zero homers) -- will be in action for the Detroit Tigers against the New York Yankees, with Gerrit Cole on the hill, on September 5 at 7:05 PM ET.
+The Detroit Tigers, including Kerry Carpenter (.375 slugging percentage in past 10 games, including no homers), take on starter Clarke Schmidt and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the White Sox.
+He racked up two hits (going 2-for-4 with a triple) in his most recent game against the Yankees.

 Kerry Carpenter Game Info & Props vs. the Yankees